felixcheng/soccerdash/README.md

 SoccerDash is a simple dashboard app to show stats for your favourite English Premier League football (soccer) club.

 Users can select their favourite team after logging in with Twitter and will be presented with a dashboard of stats.
+Hovering on the username will open the team menu and a new team can be selected.
+The position chart will update and overlay a comparision between the newly selected team and the favourite team.
-Teams can be changed
+The favourite team can be changed by selecting My Profile from the main menu.

 ##Link to Deployed Version